evkx/evkx.github.io/content/models/hiphi/z/Z_4_Seater/_index.md

 You can choose between 6 different paint colors when ordering this model.

-The car has two [regular doors](../../../../technology/doors/) in front, a unique combination of suicide doors with a gullwing roof on the second row, and a [liftgate](../../../../technology/doors/#liftgate) in the rear.
+The car has two [regular doors](../../../../technology/doors/) in front, [suicide doors](../../../../technology/doors/) on the second row, and a [hatchback style liftegate](../../../../technology/doors/#hatcback-style-liftgate) in the rear.

 There is only one roof for this model.